Elderly Mobility Scale Calculator: Accurate Patient Assessment Tool

 - 0 points: Reaches less than 10 cm

-The actual reach distance is typically recorded alongside the score, providing a specific measurement for monitoring changes over time.
+The actual reach distance is recorded alongside the score to monitor changes over time.

-All seven tasks (including sitting to lying, standing, and gait assessments not detailed above) are combined to yield a total between 0-20 points.
-Higher scores indicate better mobility performance.
-The interpretation falls into three clinically significant categories:
+All seven tasks combine to produce a total score between 0-20 points.
+Higher scores indicate better mobility.
+The three score categories are:

-- Scores under 10: Patients are generally dependent in mobility maneuvers and require help with basic activities of daily living such as transfers, toileting, and dressing
+- Scores under 10: Patients need help with mobility and basic daily activities like transfers, toileting, and dressing

-- Scores between 10-13: Indicates borderline safe mobility; patients typically require some assistance with certain mobility maneuvers
+- Scores between 10-13: Borderline safe mobility; patients typically need some assistance with certain movements

-Getting accurate results from the elderly mobility scale depends on proper administration techniques and setup.
-Whether you’re a healthcare professional or family caregiver, understanding the practical requirements helps ensure reliable assessments.
+Accurate results depend on proper administration and setup.
+Whether you're a healthcare professional or family caregiver, understanding the practical requirements ensures reliable assessments.

 - Observe the documented testing method